Chris Peterson FRSS / Sculptor | News

 Photo © R. Setz

-For the upcoming 9th edition of this sculpture festival, curator Ralph Keuning invited 60 artists.
-The exhibition focuses on the 750th anniversary of the city of Amsterdam and celebrates the city’s characteristics of freedom and tolerance.
-Figurative sculptures, together with abstract installations, will form a surreal urban landscape.
-For four months, visitors can enjoy more than 60 spectacular sculptures on the green lanes of Berlage in Amsterdam Zuid for free.
+For the 9th edition of the sculpture festival, curator Ralph Keuning has invited 60 artists to participate.
+This year’s exhibition marks the 750th anniversary of Amsterdam, celebrating the city’s enduring spirit of freedom and tolerance.
+A blend of figurative and abstract sculptures and installations will transform the green lanes of Berlage in Amsterdam Zuid into a surreal urban landscape.
+Over the course of four months, visitors can explore over 70 striking sculptures, free of charge.
 The ARTZUID Information Pavilion is located at Minervalaan 1.

 Participating artists: